Imperfect Competition in the Inter-Bank Market for Liquidity as a Rationale for Central Banking

-We study liquidity transfers between banks through the interbank borrowing and asset sale markets when (i) surplus banks providing liquidity have market power, (ii) there are frictions in the lending market due to moral hazard, and (iii) assets are bank-specific.
-We show that when the outside options of needy banks are weak, surplus banks may strategically under-provide lending, thereby inducing inefficient sales of bank-specific assets.
-A central bank can ameliorate this inefficiency by standing ready to lend to needy banks, provided it has greater information about banks (e.g., through supervision) compared to outside markets, or is prepared to extend loss-making loans.
-The public provision of liquidity to banks, in fact its mere credibility, can thus improve the private allocation of liquidity among banks.
-This rationale for central banking finds support in historical episodes preceding the modern era of central banking and has implications for recent debates on the supervisory and lender-of-last-resort roles of central banks.
+We consider liquidity transfers between banks through the inter-bank borrowing and asset sale markets when banks providing liquidity may have market power and assets may be bank-specific.
+We show that when the outside options of liquidity-affected banks are weak, surplus banks may strategically underprovide lending.
+Thereby inducing excessive and inefficient sales of bank-specific assets.
+A regulator such as a Central Bank can ameliorate this inefficiency by standing to lend to affected banks, provided it has greater information about banks (for example, through supervision) compared to the outside markets, or absent such information access, it is prepared to make some loss-making loans.
+The public provision of liquidity to banks, or its mere credibility, can thus improve the private allocation of liquidity among banks.
+This rationale for the existence of a Central Bank and has support in historical episodes preceding the modern era of Central Banking and has implications for recent debates concerning the supervisory and lender-of-last-resort roles of Central Banks.

-Keywords: Competition, Interbank lending, Market power, Asset specificity, Central bank, Lender of last resort
+Keywords: Competition, Inter-bank lending, Market power, Asset specificity, Lender of last resort

 JEL Classification: G21, G28, G38, E58, D62